0xDEADFED5/oggify_csv/README.md

 # oggify_csv
+Update 6 November, 2023:  File names updated to replace spaces with underscores, files will be redownloaded if you run the new program, so if you have existing music folders delete them first

 Download Spotify CSV playlists to M3U + Ogg Vorbis (with a premium account).

 This is a fork of what used to be [oggify](https://github.com/pisto/oggify).